sennerholm/craft-kubernetes-workshop/labs/creating-and-managing-storage.md

-# Creating and managing pstorage
+# Creating and managing storage

 Storageclaims are the easiest to get some persistent storage to attach to pods wish survives deletion and upgrades of the pod.
 In this lab you will learn how to: